Adeesha12/cal/README.md

 # cal
-create calculator for learnning purpose basic to advance
+create calculator for learnning purpose<br>
+basic to advance